priobike/priobike-grafana/README.md

 User: `admin`
 Password: `admin`

-Note that data will not be available locally.

 These are the build arguments we use to configure the grafana build:
 - `GF_SECURITY_ADMIN_USER`
 - `GF_SECURITY_ADMIN_PASSWORD`